anna-pa-m/adabmDCA/docs/documentation.md

   ```
   -L -e Teq -t Twait
   ```
   It is also possible to perform a persistent sampling (flag `-P`), meaning that the chains are initialized as uniformly random configurations only at the first iteration, and then kept persistent, i.e. for the next iterations each chain is initialized to the last configuration of the previous iteration.
-The initial configurations can be extracted from data samples using the flag `-Q`.
+The initial configurations can be extracted from empirical samples using the flag `-Q`.

   The standard implementation of `adabmDCA` uses as default the Metropolis update rule, but a Gibbs sampling can be used by adding the `-G` flag.